emmayianpan/emmayianpan/README.md

 ### Hello E-Friends :hatching_chick:

 My name is Emma!
-I was born and raised in Taiwan and currently live in Asbury Park, NJ.<br/>
+I was born and raised in Taiwan and currently live in New Jersey.<br/>

 I am passionate at handling/analyzing data and worked in the hotel industry :hotel: before.
 I am still fresh to the coding world but I learn new things everyday (and feel like I am a pro while solving debugs hehe :space_invader:).
 Look forward to pursuing a career in the data analytics field.<br/>